How to resolve Cannot connect to Database server (mysql workbench)

 I tried everything, but the problem persists.

-This problem is no longer new to me.
-I replied to her with the steps, and later she thanked me for helping out.
+This problem is no longer new to me, so I replied to her with the steps to resolve the error.

 Steps to Solve Database Connection

-If you are in a hurry to solve this problem, first pass the following command, and later we will explain to you, Why this error occurred?
+I believe you are in a hurry to solve this problem, so first we will see how to resolve the cannot connect to database server error, and then we will explain to you why this error occurred.

-You need to login into MySQL with the root user to make changes for that open a terminal window using Ctrl + Alt + T and run the following command:
+You need to login to MySQL as the root user to make changes.
+To do that, open a terminal window using Ctrl + Alt + T and run the following command:

 $ sudo mysql -u root